Mummification

 A practice shaped by its materials

-Unlike interests with a datable clinical coinage, mummification's lineage is essentially a material one: the spread of inexpensive plastic cling film, duct and bondage tape, self-adhesive cohesive (veterinary) wrap, and stretch wrap across the twentieth century made full-body encasement cheap, practical, and popular within the kink scene.
-Each material offers a different balance of compression, warmth, and breathability: cohesive bandage, for instance, is comparatively easy to breathe and move air through, while non-porous films trap heat.
+Unlike interests with a datable clinical coinage, mummification's lineage is a material one.
+The spread of inexpensive plastic cling film, duct and bondage tape, self-adhesive cohesive (veterinary) wrap, and stretch wrap across the twentieth century made full-body encasement cheap, practical, and popular within the kink scene.
+Each material offers a different balance of compression, warmth, and breathability: cohesive bandage is comparatively easy to breathe and move air through, while non-porous films trap heat against the skin.
 Today the practice is catalogued alongside other restraint styles in community how-to culture and fetish photography.

 Clinical status

-Like bondage generally, mummification sits within the consensual BDSM cluster that the DSM-5-TR (American Psychiatric Association, 2022) and the ICD-11 explicitly distinguish from a disorder: a sexual masochism or fetishism disorder is diagnosed only where there is distress, impairment, or non-consent, none of which is intrinsic to consensual wrapping play.
+Like bondage generally, mummification sits within the consensual BDSM cluster that the DSM-5-TR (American Psychiatric Association, 2022) and the ICD-11 distinguish from a disorder.
+A sexual masochism or fetishism disorder is diagnosed only where there is distress, impairment, or non-consent, none of which is intrinsic to consensual wrapping play.
 Mummification is therefore best understood as a benign kink rather than a pathology.

 In practice